kriomant/mockers/doc/guide.md

 ### Reactions

-You already know that we have to add reaction to call match to create expectation.
-We have already used `and_return` reaction, but there are others:
+You already know that we have to add a reaction to a call match to create an expectation.
+We have already used the `and_return` reaction, but there are others:

   * `call_match.and_panic(msg)` will panic with given message;
   * `call_match.and_call(|arg| { arg + 1 })` will call provided closure and
     returns its result;
-  * `call_match.and_return_default()` will create and return default value for types implementing `Default`.
+  * `call_match.and_return_default()` will create and return the default value for types implementing `Default`.

 ### Expecting no calls

-Sometimes you have to ensure that specified call won't be performed.
+Sometimes you have to ensure that a specified call won't be performed.
-You may use `never()` reaction for this:
+You may use the `never()` reaction for this:

 ```rust
 scenario.expect(cond.make_hotter_call(ANY).never());